theodore-norvell/cogent/README.md

 * "[ A and not B or C implies D]"
 * "[ A && !
 B || C ==> D]"

+Boolean expressions consist of one or more basic guards combined with boolean operators.

-Basic guards are
+Basic guards can be

-* A C identifier.
+* Named guards: Any C identifier (after substitution).
 This is translated to a function call, e.g. "A" translates to "A( eventP, status )"
 * Any text between braces.
 E.g. "{x>10}".
 These are not translated at all, but output as-is with the braces replaced by parentheses.
 * "in S" where S is the name of a state.
 This will be true if state S is active at the time.
-* "OK" this will translate to a `OK( status )`.
+* "OK".
+This will translate to a `OK( status )`.
 Note that this is pointless on transitions that leave states, since the `status` variable is initialized to `OK_STATUS`.
 It only makes sense on transitions that leave choice nodes.
+"OK" is case sensitive.

 The boolean operators follow the usual rules of precedence (not, then and, then or, then implies) and are right associative.